-The Wenatchee Valley Humane Society’s foster program is designed to help increase our number of adoptions, while allowing animals to mature outside of the shelter environment.
-The foster program is used primarily for kittens and puppies that are too young to be placed up for adoption, as well as nursing mothers.
-The foster program helps lower the number of animals euthanized each year, while increasing the number adopted.
+The Wenatchee Valley Humane Society’s foster program is designed to increase the number of adoptions, while allowing animals to mature outside of the shelter environment.

 If you are interested in becoming a foster parent, fill out an online Foster Application Form

 For more information on the foster program experience, please visit our FAQs.